wbcolon/xPlay/README.md

 music and movie player.
 The main purpose is to navigate a huge library and play the songs or movies and display the relevant information.

-xPlay has a music view, a movie view and a streaming view.
+xPlay has a music view, a movie view, a streaming view and a mobile sync view.

 ### Music View